BETALAB-team/NEST-UBEM-processing-tools/README.md

 4. Shapefile defining the borders of the desired area.
 This shapefile can be made using basic polygons in the QGIS.

-*Note: You can see a sample input in the zip file located at the "Example_Padova" folder*. *If you aim to use this example, you just need to extract the Data.zip file that is located in \Example_Padova\Data.zip*
+*Note: You can see a sample input in the zip file located at the "Example_Padova" folder*

+**If you are using the case of Padova, you just need to extract the zip file that is located in**

+> Example_Padova\Data.zip

 ### 3. Open QGIS project